New beginnings – Why September is a such great time!

 Perhaps also, our minds have become fertile after the rest period that the summer holidays represent.
 Many will have had at least some opportunity to rest, regroup and relax somewhere away from home.
 In a new environment ideas can grow and what seemed impossible can suddenly seem possible.

 The flip side is also true.
 While some have found the holidays relaxing, many parents will have actually found them very challenging.
+Bear in mind that for most of us, these ‘holidays’ started in March in 2020!
 Having to care for your children on top of all of life’s other pressures can be overwhelming.
 It can often feel, by the end of the holidays that the time is ripe for new beginnings.

 Do I need a new beginning?